InfoSum raises $65M Series B as organizations embrace secure data sharing – TechCrunch

 “The technology that enables companies to safely and securely compare customer data is thankfully entering a new phase, driven by privacy-conscious consumers and companies focused on value and control.
 InfoSum is proud to be leading the way,” said Brian Lesser, chairman and CEO of InfoSum.
 “Companies are looking for solutions to help resolve the existing friction and inefficiencies around data collaboration, and InfoSum is the company to drive this growth forward.”

-The company, which says it is poised for “exponential growth” in 2021 as businesses continue to embrace privacy-focused tools and software, will use the newly raised investment to accelerate hiring across every aspect of its business, expand into new regions, and further the development of its platform.
+The company, which says it is poised for “exponential growth” in 2021 as businesses continue to embrace privacy-focused tools and software, will use the newly raised investment to accelerate hiring across every aspect of its business, expand into new regions and further the development of its platform.

 Nick Halstead, who previously founded and led big data startup DataSift, founded InfoSum (then called CognitiveLogic) in 2015 with a vision to connect the world’s data without ever sharing it.
-The company currently has 80 employees spread across offices in the U.S., the U.K., and Germany.
+The company currently has 80 employees spread across offices in the U.S., the U.K. and Germany.